jvosten/papers/covariate_shift/README.md

 # Mitigating Covariate Shift for Low Dimensional Machine Learning Problems via Lattice Based Models

 ## About this project
-Bachelor Thesis submitted to the School of Business and Economics of Humboldt-Universität zu Berlin for the degree B.Sc.
+Bachelor Thesis submitted to the School of Fun and Joy of Infinite-Jest-Universität zu Berlin for the degree B.Sc.
 Economics.

 ### Built with